dexterklui/notes/Computer/WebDev/css.md

 But when the types of rules are different, different types have different priority.
 E.g. rules in id selectors takes precedence over class selectors.

-Actually there is a rule of caculating **_specificity value_** that decies which setting is prioritised.
+Actually there is a rule of calculating **_specificity value_** that decides which setting is prioritised.
 Google it.

 - E.g. two class selectors add 2 times 10 points in specificity value.